olcf/hands-on-with-summit/challenges/Basic_Workflow/README.md

 > NOTE: The `$` in the command above represents the "command prompt" for the bash shell and is not part of the command that needs to be executed.

-For this example program, we will use the PGI compiler.
-To use the PGI compiler, load the PGI module by issuing the following command:
+For this example program, we will use the AMD compiler.
+To use the AMD compiler, load the AMD programming environemnt by issuing the following command:

 ```
-$ module load pgi
+$ module load PrgEnv-amd
 ```

 ## Step 2: Compile the Code